-How to Make an Upcycled Planter With Ribbed Wood
+How to Make a Fluted Wood Planter

 Easily make this on-trend planter by gluing craft dowels to an empty plastic container and spray painting the whole thing.
 This is a great way to upcycle those screw-top plastic containers that a lot of foods are sold in.
 I used a gelato cup.

 You’ll need a round plastic container like the kind gelato comes in (other foods use these containers as well).
 Other than being round, the container needs to have straight sides.
 Otherwise, this won’t work.

 I personally like that I can upcycle my old containers, but you can also purchase new ones in bulk.
 They’re awesome for small storage, slime (do you make an abundance of slime with your kids, or is that just me?), and food-based gifts.

 By either applying glue to the dowels or to the container itself, attach the dowels.
 Butt the flat top of the dowel to the underside of the screw top lip.

 It’s crucial that you line the dowels up perfectly parallel to one another.
 Otherwise, you’ll incrementally begin spiraling outward like I did on my first attempt:

 If this does happen, don’t freak out.
 It’s fixable!